Creative Writing Classes

 • Summer Generative Writing Circle | Theme: TBA | Online, hosted by me

 Writing circles are intimate generative sessions designed to spark new writing and conviviality.
-Theme and dates to be announced soon.
+Theme and dates to be announced.
 Contact me to be added to the invitation list.

 What is a ghost if not spirit energy yearning for form and expression?
 In our time together, we’ll create new writing in response to a mix of prompts and constraints that help us peer beyond the veil.
 Each week, we’ll explore a range of structures capable of hosting ghosts, from epistolary to erasure, concrete shapes, the haunted dialogues of contrapuntals, and the glorious twisting and (re)turning form of obsession: the sestina.
 What’s following us?
 What can we not bear to let go of?
 What can we finally put to rest?
 Let’s find out.